 For the majority of those that have clinically severe obesity --100 pounds over their ideal body weight for their height--medical therapies such as dieting, behavior modification or drugs have not had a long-term effect.
 Weight loss surgery has been endorsed by the National Institutes of Health as the only effective means of inducing significant long-term weight loss for the vast majority of patients with clinically severe obesity.

 Before you decide to have weight loss surgery, you should consider the following questions.

 1. Do I really need surgery for weight loss success?

 Weight loss surgery isn't something to be considered lightly or for those with just a few pounds to lose.
 Before you turn to surgery, it's important that you have exhausted all medical approaches to weight loss through diet and exercise.
 Weight loss surgery is only a tool to help you lose weight, but it will not do it all.
 You will need to dramatically change your diet and eating habits.
 Weight loss surgery involves permanent changes to your stomach and your digestive process.
 There are risks to surgery and it should only be considered by those whose weight is high enough that the health risks of continued obesity outweigh the risk of surgery.
 However, it has been proven that weight loss surgery is an effective way for patients with severe obesity to achieve significant long-term weight loss.
 Studies have shown that only three to five percent of people with clinically severe obesity have lasting success with non-surgical methods.

 2. Do I qualify for weight loss surgery?

 To qualify for weight loss surgery, you must meet the following criteria:

-- 100 pounds overweight and have a body mass index (BMI) of 40 or higher, or BMI between 35-40 if you have significant obesity-related health problems, such as diabetes, sleep apnea or high blood pressure.
+- A body mass index (BMI) of 40 or higher, or BMI between 35-40 if you have significant obesity-related health problems, such as diabetes, sleep apnea or high blood pressure.

-- You have been obese for at least five years.
+- You have been obese for at least two years.